 That global warming is happening is one thing.
 The bigger issue is that it is warming really fast.
-The last time the earth got as warm as it’s projected to be, a lot of ecosystems we rely on didn’t exist.
+The last time the earth got as warm as it’s going to be if we don’t do anything, a lot of ecosystems we rely on didn’t exist.
 For perspective, that world had no ice in the polar ice caps.

 And that shift took a million years.
 Ours is taking place within hundreds.
-This much warming happening this fast would mean that the climate systems we’re used to would change – a lot.
+This much warming happening this fast means that the climate systems we depend on will change – a lot.
 It wouldn’t be gradual, so that we slowly adapt to it.
 Climate systems will change within just one or two generations.

 It would mean natural disasters we’re not used to.
 It would mean changes in where farmlands should be.
 Coastal cities would be flooded, and rivers relying on glacier melt would dry up.
 Ecosystems would collapse, potentially triggering extinction events.

 Essentially – not good.
 And we are seeing this begin to play out already.